Trump impeachment goes to Senate, testing his sway over GOP

 It's an early sign of Trump's enduring sway over the party.

-The nine House prosecutors carried the sole impeachment charge of “incitement of insurrection" across the Capitol, making a solemn and ceremonial march to the Senate along the same halls the rioters ransacked just weeks ago.
+The nine House prosecutors carried the sole impeachment charge of “incitement of insurrection" across the Capitol on Monday night, making a solemn and ceremonial march to the Senate along the same halls the rioters ransacked just weeks ago.
 But Republican denunciations of Trump have cooled since the Jan.
 6 riot.
-Instead Republicans are presenting a tangle of legal arguments against the legitimacy of the trial and questions whether Trump's repeated demands to overturn Joe Biden's election really amounted to incitement.
+Instead Republicans are presenting a tangle of legal arguments against the legitimacy of the trial and questioning whether Trump's repeated demands to overturn Joe Biden's election really amounted to incitement.

-Sen. John Cornyn, R-Texas, said if Congress starts holding impeachment trials of former officials, what's next: “Could we go back and try President Obama?”
+Sen. John Cornyn, R-Texas, asked if Congress starts holding impeachment trials of former officials, what's next: “Could we go back and try President Obama?”

 Besides, he suggested, Trump has already been held to account.
 “One way in our system you get punished is losing an election.”